resthub/resthub.org/spring-stack.rst

 **Warning**: currently Jackson XML dataformat does not support non wrapped List serialization.
 As a consequence, the findAll (GET /) method is not supported for XML content type yet. `You can follow the related Jackson issue on GitHub <https://github.com/FasterXML/jackson-dataformat-xml/issues/6>`_.

-It provides some abstract REST controller classes, and include the following dependencies :
+It provides some abstract REST controller classes, and includes the following dependencies :
 	* Spring MVC 3.1 (`reference manual <http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html/mvc.html>`_)
 	* Jackson 2.0 (`documentation <http://wiki.fasterxml.com/JacksonDocumentation>`_)

 Configuration
 -------------

-RESThub 2 based web application do not contains web.xml file, but use Servlet 3.0 and Spring 3.1 new capabilities in order to initialize your webapp with a Java classes and extend WebApplicationInitializer.
+RESThub 2 based web applications do not contain web.xml files, but use Servlet 3.0 and Spring 3.1 new capabilities in order to initialize your webapp with a Java class and extend WebApplicationInitializer.
 This class just need to be in the classpath, here is the default one (the RESThub archetypes can create it for you if needed) :

 .. code-block:: java